InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay BLE5.0 AT Command Set.md

 - ### **Advertising Activity Configuration**

 This command ***sets*** parameter to create BLE advertising activity.
-Multiple advertising activities can be created one by one.
+Maximum 2 advertising activities can be created.

-It is only allowed for device that is configured 'Peripheral role’ or ‘All role’ mode, otherwise 1001H [error code](#error-code) is returned.
+It is only allowed for device which role is configured as 'Peripheral’ or ‘All role’, otherwise 1001H [error code](#error-code) is returned.

 Command:    <span style="color:blue;">**AT+CFGADVACTV=[actv_id,adv_type,connectable,intv,chn,payload]**</span>